resema/Notepad/_posts/2017-09-12-machine-learning-for-software-developer.md

 ### Neuronal Networks
 Is a universal function approximator.
 Used for supervised and unsupervised learning.

+#### Deep Learning
+Is a deep neural network, meaningly a higher number of layers.

 ### KMeans
 Example in SciPy "iris"